Pay Per View Difficult for Cable TV Operators, MultiChoice, Others Tell Senate

 “Pay-As-You-Go, accommodates a metered mode of service, where consumers are billed only for the service they consume and not for a fixed period.

-Another stakeholder, Emeka Mba, said the issues of PPV and Pay-TV pricing have been the subject of several investigations by the National Assembly, the regulatory agencies and courts in the past.
+Another stakeholder, Emeka Mba, said the issues of Pay-Per-View(PPV) and Pay-TVpricing, have been the subject of several investigations by the National Assembly, the regulatory agencies and courts in the past.

-The duo of Dr. Bright Echeffe, the Chief Executive Officer of TSTV, and Tunde Aina, the Chief Operating Officer of Startimes, however said Cable TV operators could adopt pay per day model to ameliorate the pains of poor subscribers.
+The duo of Dr. Bright Echeffe, the Chief Executive Officer of TSTV and Tunde Aina Chief Operating Officer of Startimes, however said Cable TV operators could adopt pay per day model to ameliorate the pains of poor subscribers.

 Abdullahi, the panel chairman, said the Senate set up the ad hoc panel based on a motion approved by the Senate at plenary.